Legal Help Through Domestic Violence Issues Throughout Florida

 - Once the individual receiving the injunction is served, a court date is set.
 A court process then occurs, during which the judge may decide to dismiss the restraining order or establish a more permanent injunction.
 Again, an experienced lawyer can help you navigate this process.

 For more than 30 years, attorney Stuart House has assisted victims of domestic abuse in South Florida.
 Whether the abuse involves domestic violence, stalking, cyber-stalking, dating violence, sexual violence, or repeat violence, he can effectively help you secure the appropriate injunctive relief to protect you.

 Sadly, the procedures to protect legitimate victims of violence and illegal harassment are sometimes subject to abuse by those willing to lodge false allegations to obtain an unfair advantage in other types of family law litigation.
 This most commonly occurs in divorce proceedings and typically to obtain exclusive use and occupancy of the marital residence or temporary sole “custody” of the minor children.

 This misuse of the process not only cheapens the claims of legitimate victims of abuse but also poses an untenable threat to the rights of the target of the false allegations and often presents the specter of devastating consequences, including the potential loss of employment.

-The best solution, when confronted with these types of false allegations, is to retain a skilled and experienced Coral Springs domestic violence lawyer to represent you.
+When confronted with these false allegations, the best solution is to retain a skilled and experienced Fort Lauderdale domestic violence lawyer to represent you.
 Attorney House zealously defends clients who are the target of false allegations of abuse or violence and stands ready to help you have a falsely obtained restraining order overturned.

 Attorney House counsels clients by explaining their legal options and guiding them through the complicated decision-making process.
-Contact us online or give us a call at (954) 388-8443 to arrange a free consultation.
+Contact him online or call him at 754-732-7482 to arrange a free consultation.